 Injured by a Defective Product?

-Companies that design, manufacture, and distribute products have a duty to ensure that their products are safe for consumers.
-If the product has an inherent design flaw or manufacturing defect, or if the corporation has failed to warn consumers about defects or dangers posed by the product, you may have a valid product defect claim against the manufacturer, retailer, distributor, and/or other responsible parties.
+Companies that design, manufacture, and distribute products must ensure that their products are safe for consumers.
+If the product has an inherent design flaw or manufacturing defect, or if the corporation has failed to warn consumers about defects or dangers, you may have a valid product defect claim against the manufacturer, retailer, distributor, and/or other responsible parties.

 If a dangerous or defective product has injured you or a loved one, there are several steps you can take to protect your rights.
-Preserve the item that caused your injuries and save proof of purchase such as a store receipt, which shows that you bought the item.
+Preserve the item that caused your injuries and save proof of purchase, such as a store receipt showing that you bought the item.
 Be sure to get prompt medical attention, care, and treatment for your injuries.
 Take photos and videos of your visible injuries and document your healing process.

-Your medical records can serve as evidence of the injuries you sustained and the treatment you received.
+Your medical records can indicate the injuries you sustained and the treatment you received.
 It’s a good idea to do some research online, especially on social media, to see if other people have had similar experiences with the same product that caused your injury.
 Contact an experienced product defect lawyer who can help protect your rights and help you obtain maximum compensation for your losses.

 Source: https://www.consumeraffairs.com/news/intertex-recalls-blowers-081320.html